 EXEMPT RESEARCH UNDER THE REVISED COMMON RULE

-As of January 19, 2018 the federal government will change the types of human subjects research that are considered “exempt.”
+As of January 21, 2019 the federal government will change the types of human subjects research that are considered “exempt.”
 These projects will be exempt from annual IRB review and exempt from the informed consent requirements that apply to other types of research.
-However, some of the new categories will require prospective participant agreement and a limited form of IRB review.
+Some of the new categories will a limited form of IRB review.

 Even when research is exempt from further requirements of federal regulations, basic ethical standards still apply.

 Except in the case of chart reviews or database research, potential subjects must be provided enough information to be able to choose whether or not to participate.
 The information would typically include the voluntariness of their participation, the purpose of the research, the nature of the subject’s involvement, time commitments, and contact information for the investigator.
+Please use the IRB Information Sheet template for research that qualifies for exemption.

 Research data must be handled and stored securely, in compliance with university policy.